 Ozempic is semaglutide, a GLP-1 receptor agonist.
 That’s the clinical label.
 What it actually does in your body is more interesting than the label suggests.
 Your gut naturally releases a hormone called GLP-1 every time you eat.
 It tells your brain you’re full, slows down how quickly your stomach empties, and helps regulate blood sugar.
 Semaglutide mimics that hormone, but with one major difference: the natural version breaks down in minutes.
 Semaglutide is engineered to last a full week from a single injection.

 The result is that three things happen at once.
 Your brain receives sustained fullness signals, so hunger becomes quieter than you’re used to not painful restriction, just less urgency around food.
 Your stomach empties slower, so meals that previously left you hungry again in two hours now hold you longer.
 And your insulin response improves, which matters because poor insulin regulation is a major driver of abdominal fat storage even in people who aren’t diabetic.
 These three effects stack and compound, which is why week six looks nothing like week one.
+For the full biology, see our explainer on Ozempic for type 2 diabetes.

 How Long Does Ozempic Take to Work?